great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_in_databricks.md

 There are several ways to set up Databricks, this guide centers around an AWS deployment using Databricks Data Science & Engineering Notebooks and Jobs.
 If you use Databricks on GCP or Azure and there are steps in this guide that don't work for you please reach out to us.

 We will cover a simple configuration to get you up and running quickly, and link to our other guides for more customized configurations.
+For example:
+  - If you want to validate files stored in DBFS select the "File" tab below.
+    - If you are using a different file store (e.g. s3, GCS, ABS) take a look at our how-to guides in the "Cloud" section of "Connecting to Your Data" for example configurations.
+  - If you already have a spark dataframe loaded, select the "dataframe" tab.

 This guide parallels notebook workflows from the Great Expectations CLI, so you can optionally prototype your setup with a local sample batch before moving to Databricks.
 You can also use examples and code from the notebooks that the CLI generates, and indeed much of the examples that follow parallel those notebooks closely.